How to Have a Healthy Natural Pregnancy

 One of the most frequent questions I get in my online birthing classes is “what kind of exercise should I do?”
 My first piece of advice is always to do what your body tells you to do… in other words, don't push yourself too hard.

 But you should do some exercise during pregnancy.
 It helps your blood volume increase, brings plenty of oxygen to your baby, increases your stamina and endurance for labor (which is an athletic event), and perhaps best of all, keeps you feeling great.

 Walking is vital during pregnancy.
 Walking keeps your pelvis aligned properly, helps your baby line up properly, and generally makes for an easier labor.
 It's recommended you try to get 3-5 miles of walking in every day.
 This isn't power walking.
 It's walking at an easy pace, and can be broken up throughout the day.

-It’s also good to do some resistance work during pregnancy.
+It's also good to do some resistance work during pregnancy.
 Resistance bands, pregnancy-safe kettlebell routines, etc. are good options.
 Prenatal yoga is a soothing weekly (or daily) routine for many moms, and emphasizes squatting and breathing, two vital pregnancy skills.
-Prenatal belly dance is one of my favorites for getting your heart safely pumping while bonding with your baby and relishing the beautiful pregnant form.
+Prenatal belly dance is one of my favorites for getting your heart safely pumping while bonding with your baby and relishing your beautiful pregnant form.

 Emotional Ups and Downs